sleepytaco/XKCDTextMode/README.md

 - [X] Store history of viewed comics using a RecyclerView
 - [X] Store comics marked favorite by the user using a RecyclerView
 - [X] Bottom naviagtion to switch between Home view, Favorite comics view and History view
+- [X] User can mark/unmark comics as favorites withtin the Favorite and History recycler views
-- [ ] User can keep track of number of viewed comics and is updated as the user reads new comics
+- [ ] Via a progress bar the user can keep track of number of viewed comics and is updated as the user reads new comics

 ## Video Walkthrough